Conover, North Carolina: 2010 census

-City Services
+City services

 Public works

 The Conover Public Works Department provides Water, Street Construction, Maintenance and Repair, Storm Water Management, Solid Waste and Recycling, Water Treatment, Grounds and Parks and Fleet Maintenance services to the residents of Conover.

-Fire-Rescue
+Fire-rescue

-The Conover Fire Department provides Fire Suppression, Emergency Medical Services, Hazardous Materials (HAZMAT) Mitigation, Technical Rescues, Public Education, and Fire Prevention and Inspection with 18 full-time and 40 part-time/volunteer firefighters operating out of three fire stations.
+The Conover Fire Department provides fire suppression, emergency medical services, hazardous materials (HAZMAT) mitigation, technical rescues, public education, and fire prevention and inspection with 18 full-time and 40 part-time/volunteer firefighters operating out of three fire stations.

-Law Enforcement
+Law enforcement

-The Conover Police Department is staffed by 30 full-time officers, 1 Code Enforcement officer, 5 part-time employees, and 5 volunteer police chaplains.
+The Conover Police Department is staffed by 30 full-time officers, 1 code enforcement officer, 5 part-time employees, and 5 volunteer police chaplains.

-Emergency Medical Services
+Emergency medical services

-Emergency Medical Services for the City of Conover are provided by CCEMS, the Catawba County EMS Agency.
+Emergency medical services for the City of Conover are provided by CCEMS, the Catawba County EMS Agency.

 Transportation

 Conover is located in the western piedmont area of North Carolina.
 Conover is located 43 mi northwest of Charlotte, 63 mi west of Winston-Salem, and 83 mi east of Asheville.

 Interstate 40 traverses the city along with other major roads including US 70, US 321 and NC 16, making it easy to access the city from any direction.